johnae/persway/README.md

 ```
 The stack_main autotiling layout keeps a stack of windows on the side of a larger main area, this layout comes with a few commands to control it as well

-Usage: persway change-layout stack-main --size <SIZE> --stack-layout <STACK_LAYOUT>
+Usage: persway change-layout stack-main [OPTIONS]

 Options:
-  -s, --size <SIZE>                  Size of the main area in percent
+  -s, --size <SIZE>                  Size of the main area in percent [default: 70]
-  -l, --stack-layout <STACK_LAYOUT>  The sway layout of the stack: tabbed, tiled or stacked.
-Stacked is the default
+  -l, --stack-layout <STACK_LAYOUT>  The sway layout of the stack: tabbed, tiled or stacked [default: stacked]
   -h, --help                         Print help

 ```

-There may be other subcommands that take options as well.
+There are other subcommands.
 Go explore.

 If you have trouble with workspace naming/numbering and switching workspaces, please see this issue comment: https://github.com/johnae/persway/issues/2#issuecomment-644343784 - the gist of it is that it is likely a sway config issue.